 \section{Numerical analysis}

-Next, we compare Figs. \ref{fig:Gnum-Gd-1} and \ref{fig:Gnum-Gd-2} graphs of $G_{D}$ (in orange) to normalized histograms (in blue) of instantaneous frequencies obtained in numerical simulations of the KS model.
-Again, we assume a standard normal density of natural frequencies.
-By numerical simulation, we mean integrating numerically the system of $N$ differential equations of the KS model from the initial time instant $0$ to the final one $T$.
+In Figs. \ref{fig:Gnum-Gd-1} and \ref{fig:Gnum-Gd-2}, we show graphs of $G_{D}$ (in orange) and normalized histograms (in blue) of instantaneous frequencies obtained in numerical simulations of the KS model.
+By numerical simulation we mean numerical integration of the $N$ differential equations of the KS model from the initial time instant $0$ to a final one $T>0$.
 All simulations were performed with the numerical library ODEPACK \cite{Hindmarsh}.
 The ODEPACK's solver used is \emph{LSODA}, a hybrid implementation of Adams and BDF methods \cite{Petzold}.
+Again, we assume a standard normal density of natural frequencies.